willpuckett/tmceiver/README.md

 ![TMCeiver](images/z+.jpg)

-TMCeiver utilizes a spare stepper slot on Robin Nano V3.
+TMCeiver utilizes a spare stepper slot on Robin Nano V3 to provide CAN connectivity.

 ## Features

 - CANFD support (in hardware, not yet supported in Klipper)
 - Excellent reliability--no CAN retransmits in several months of testing
 - Jumperable 120 ohm termination resistor